daz4126/Nanny-State/README.md

 * **State** - usually an object that stores all the app data
 * **View** -  a function that returns a string of HTML based on the current state
-* **Transformers** - pure functions that update the state
+* **Update Function** - the only way to change the state and re-render the view

-The state is the single source of truth in the application and it can only be updated by NANNY STATE, ensuring that any changes are deterministic with predictable outcomes.
+The state is the single source of truth in the application and it can only be changed using the NANNY STATE update function, ensuring that any changes are deterministic with predictable outcomes.

 ## Data Flow